Thimphu

-Thimphu (/tɪmˈpuː/ tim-POOH; ཐིམ་ཕུག /dz/) is the capital and largest city of Bhutan.
+Thimphu (/tɪmˈpuː/ tim-POOH; ཐིམ་ཕུག་ /dz/) is the capital and largest city of Bhutan.
 It is situated in the western central part of Bhutan, and the surrounding valley is one of Bhutan's dzongkhags, the Thimphu District.
 The ancient capital city of Punakha was replaced by Thimphu as the capital in 1955, and in 1961 Thimphu was officially declared the capital of the Kingdom of Bhutan by the 3rd Druk Gyalpo Jigme Dorji Wangchuck.

 The city extends in a north–south direction on the west bank of the valley formed by the Wang Chhu, which flows out into India as the Raidāk River.
-Thimphu is the sixth highest capital in the world by altitude, ranging from 2248 m to 2648 m.
+Thimphu is the fifth highest capital in the world by altitude and the highest capital in Asia, ranging from 2248 m to 2648 m.
 Unlike many capitals, Thimphu does not have its own airport, instead relying on the Paro Airport, accessible by road 52 km away.

 Thimphu, as the political and economic center of Bhutan, has a dominant agriculture and livestock base, contributing to about 45% of the country's GNP.
 Tourism, though a contributor to the economy, is strictly regulated, maintaining a balance between tradition, development, and modernization.
 Thimphu contains most of the important political buildings in Bhutan, including the National Assembly of the parliamentary democracy and Dechencholing Palace, the official residence of the King, located to the north of the city.
 The city’s development is guided by the "Thimphu Structure Plan, 2002–2027", an urban plan aimed at protecting the fragile ecology of the valley.
 Some development has been supported by the World Bank and Asian Development Bank.

 The culture of Bhutan is reflected fully in Thimphu, through literature, religion, customs, national dress code, monastic practices, music, dance, and media.
 The annual Tshechu festival, held in September or October according to the Bhutanese calendar, is a major event featuring mask dances known as Cham dances, performed in the courtyards of the Tashichho Dzong.